About banks & associations

 - The Farm Credit Leasing Services Corporation provides equipment leasing services to eligible borrowers, including agricultural producers, cooperatives, and rural utilities.
 The Leasing Corporation is owned by CoBank.

-- Farm Credit Financial Partners Inc. provides support services to CoBank; five associations affiliated with CoBank; one association affiliated with AgriBank; the Farm Credit Leasing Services Corporation; and two FCS-related entities.
+- Farm Credit Financial Partners Inc. provides support services to four associations affiliated with CoBank; two associations affiliated with AgriBank; and two other FCS-related entities.

 - The FCS Building Association (FCSBA) acquires, manages, and maintains facilities to house FCA’s headquarters and field office staff.
 The FCSBA was formed in 1981 and is owned by the FCS banks.
 The FCA board oversees FCSBA’s activities on behalf of its owners.